Frequently Asked Questions

 Is the moon really made of cheese?

 Yes.
-A tasty swiss cheese with lots of yummy holes in it.
+A tasty Swiss cheese with lots of yummy holes in it.
 Obvs!

 Where do you write?